swcarpentry/sql-novice-survey/09-create.md

 ---
 > ## Learning Objectives {.objectives}
 >
-> *   Write queries that creates tables.
+> *   Write statements that creates tables.
-> *   Write queries to insert, modify, and delete records.
+> *   Write statements to insert, modify, and delete records.

 So far we have only looked at how to get information out of a database, both because that is more frequent than adding information,